The next level of sustainability

 In addition, it is made in Germany.
 Plus, it is packed in FSC paper from responsible forestry – here, too, unnecessary plastic packaging is avoided.
 Since I can use it for skin and hair, it will become a faithful companion on my journey.
 I already see myself washing my hands having a little bit of “home” with me due to its scent, no matter where I will be.

 Slow Fashion is the consistent way of sustainability

 Is it really better to buy sustainable products, if they are short-lived and you still consume much more than you actually need?
-We are only truly sustainable, if we consciously shop and do not let ourselves be fooled by greenwashing.
-Ask yourself, if the product is durable, ecological and pure?
+We are only truly sustainable if we consciously shop and do not let ourselves be fooled by greenwashing.
+Ask yourself, if the product is durable, ecological, and pure?
 Will you still wear it in years?
 Do you need all the bells and whistles?
 The latest it-pieces and all the rage?
 Do we need all these belongings?
 What makes us really happy?

-Especially the last few weeks I personally deal with my belongings intensely.
+Especially in the last few weeks I personally deal with my belongings intensely.
 As already mentioned, I almost mutate to anti-consumption, but sometimes I have to buy something “new”, be it second or first hand.
 Never before, the things I buy had to pass such a strict filtration system.
-They have to be vegan, sustainable, free of animal testing in cosmetics and best ecologically safe.
+They have to be vegan, sustainable, free of animal testing in cosmetics, and best ecologically safe.
 Hard enough in this day and age!
 But brands like the Standard Project make it easier for me.
 In addition, in today’s fast-paced world I do not feel so alone with my ideas and mindset.
 The ever-earlier Earth Overshoot Day is just a measure that we need to change a lot.
 There is no planet B!